valkey-io/valkey-doc/docs/management/security/encryption.md

 ### Performance considerations

 TLS adds a layer to the communication stack with overheads due to writing/reading to/from an SSL connection, encryption/decryption and integrity checks.
-Consequently, using TLS results in a decrease of the achievable throughput per Valkey instance (for more information refer to this PLEASE_REVIEW{[discussion](https://github.com/redis/redis/issues/7595)}).
+Consequently, using TLS results in a decrease of the achievable throughput per Valkey instance.

 ### Limitations